jmbeach/duolingo-vocab-lists/README.md

 ## Step 3: Get Vocab List HTML

-Go to [this list of vocabularies](https://forum.duolingo.com/comment/31074292/List-of-Vocabularies-for-Language-Courses-of-Duolingo) and find the language you are interested in.
+Go to `https://duome.eu/<your-user-name>/progress`.
+The skills tab contains an in-order list of all of the skills in your language.
+In the chrome developer console, run `document.querySelectorAll('.click.skill')` to expand every item on the page.

 Save the page to an HTML file. **NOTE**: you may have to clean the html file to ensure there is only one root note.
 For example: only Body as root.